CLI Guide

 command using short option names:

-Below are some additional examples of bpfman load
+Below are some additional examples of bpfman attach

 commands: